 - Limit sugar and artificial sweeteners.
 Eating too much sugar (including the hidden sugars from starchy carbohydrates) as well as artificial sweeteners may alter the bacterial balance in the gut and slow down healthy bowel function.

 - Drink plenty of water.
 Properly hydrating the colon promotes peristalsis—the natural muscle contractions that move food through the intestines—and helps ease elimination.* A good rule of thumb is to drink at least half your body weight in ounces of purified (filtered) water each day.

 A lot of folks don’t realize that how we sit on the toilet can impact how successful our bowel movements are.
 A natural squatting position supports the elimination process, so try to elevate your feet with a short stool when you are on the toilet.

-Remember up to 70 percent of our immune system can be found in the gut, where good bacteria called probiotics work to support optimal digestion and overall health.* Eating the right foods promotes a balanced bacterial environment in the intestinal tract, which in turn helps to “keep things moving” and eliminate waste from the bowel one good poop at a time.*
+Remember at least 70 percent of our immune system can be found in the gut, where good bacteria called probiotics work to support optimal digestion and overall health.* Eating the right foods promotes a balanced bacterial environment in the intestinal tract, which in turn helps to “keep things moving” and eliminate waste from the bowel one good poop at a time.*